In This Article

 |Maintenance||High to medium||Low|

-Engineered wood vs solid wood furniture decision can seem a bit confusing at first.
+Engineered wood vs solid wood comparison for furniture can seem a bit confusing at first.
 However, depending on your budget, space and weather conditions of the place where you live, choose a material that works for your home.
-You can also choose a mix to make most of both materials!
+You can also choose a mix to make most of both the materials!
 Basically, the idea is to find furniture pieces that match your style.
 For instance, if you live in an area where it rains a lot and it’s very humid, solid wood may not be a great idea as it will deteriorate quickly.
-However, if you move from one place to another, engineered wood is probably not good for you as it can be easily damaged during transfers.
+However, if you often relocate your home, then you shouldn’t choose engineered wood as it can easily get damaged during transportation.
 Hence, it’s your lifestyle that should dictate this choice.

 How Can Livspace Help You?

-We hope you found our ideas useful!
 If you want your home to be just as beautiful, then look no further.
 Book an online consultation with Livspace today.
-Delivering safe home interiors has been our No. 1 priority.
-Click here to find out how we are delivering interiors following all safety protocols.